ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Delegates-passphrase](./assets/how-to-use-the-desktop-wallet/Delegates-passphrase.png)

-6. In the next window you will be prompted to send Ark in order to vote, this is a voting fee required that may change over time.
+6. In the next window you will be prompted to send ARK in order to vote, this is a voting fee required that may change over time.
 When you're ready to vote for your selected delegate select "SEND NOW".

 7. You will now see within the "Vote" tab your delegates rank (within top 51, for this example arkland is # 19), your delegates name, their wallet address, their approval and productivity.
 You will also see an "UNVOTE" option which will be reviewed in the next section.
-You are now voting/staking your Ark for your selected delegate.
+You are now voting/staking your ARK for your selected delegate.

 ![Vote-show](./assets/how-to-use-the-desktop-wallet/Vote-show.png)